-After what likely felt like a long period of high interest rates, Fed Chairman Jerome Powell finally confirmed that rate cuts are on the way, beginning in September.
+After what likely felt like a long period of high interest rates, Fed Chairman Jerome Powell announced rate cuts in September and more are on the way.
 According to Powell, “downside risks to employment have increased,” and “the time has come for policy to adjust.”
 As pointed out by Forbes, a lowered Fed Funds rate, while not directly controlling the interest rates of corporate loans and credit cards, does influence other borrowing rates, and it tends to boost the economy.

 So, what exactly might this mean for your small business?
 Here are some of the most common effects of rate cuts.